Peter Litvin: Music career

 Litvin started recording music at the early age of 12.
 Guided by producer Chuck Miller and Scott Lyon, Litvin began recording his own compositions using Multitrack recording software.
 At age 13 he started a band called Inner Stellar with Seth VanderVlucht, Matt Dewitt, and John Budgery.
 Litvin was the youngest member, the other members being 18.
 Litvin wrote the music for their debut album entitled Fish Hospital.
 At age 18 he was also the guitarist for Space Cake, a rock band featuring Jesse Wozniak, Chris Cundiff, and Kent Kohler.
 In 2006, he started recording other artists professionally and moved to New York City where he opened a recording studio, Revolution Studios, in 2008.

 In 2008 Litvin also produced an EP called Prone to Wilting for Detroit-based artist Emily Rose.
 The EP was later included as part of the album Cocoon Stew in 2009.

 In 2010, he worked with filmmaker Jeff Krulik, composing the score for his musical documentary Heavy Metal Picnic.
 He then worked with Greg DeLiso on DeLiso's next two projects, first composing the score for Canada's Best Kept Secret, a feature-length documentary about Canadian author and naturalist R.D.
 Lawrence.
 Litvin then worked with DeLiso on Fake Henrik Zetterberg, a 12-episode web series about the bumbling doppelgänger of Swedish NHL player Henrik Zetterberg.

-Litvin worked with artist/musician JJ Brine in 2011-2012, producing the albums Code Cracker (2011) and President of Mozambique (2012, DrugLord Records).
+Litvin worked with artist/musician JJ Brine in 2011–2012, producing the albums Code Cracker (2011) and President of Mozambique (2012, DrugLord Records).
 Litvin also briefly worked at Mike E. Clark's Electric Lab Studio in 2011.

-From 2013-2016, Litvin studied jazz under the tutelage of modern jazz legends Ilya Lushtak and Jim David.
+From 2013 to 2016, Litvin studied jazz under the tutelage of modern jazz legends Ilya Lushtak and Jim David.
 In 2016 he performed live at the Library of Michigan alongside R.J.
 Spangler and jazz legend Larry Smith in support of the history of Jazz.

 Litvin started working with well known YouTube personality TryHardNinja in 2012.
-Since then Litvin has produced well over 150 songs for TryHardNinja, which have amassed over 400 million hits on Youtube and include the song "It's Me".
+Since then Litvin has produced well over 150 songs for TryHardNinja, which have amassed over 500 million hits on YouTube and include the song "It's Me".
 "It's Me" went on to be the #14 most downloaded dance song on iTunes for four weeks straight in 2015.

 From 2009 to 2013, Litvin gave a series of live performances.
 These ranged from full band performances in support of his 2010 album Love Spectacle, and his 2012 album School, to experimental avant garde improvisational solo performances.
 Litvin also performed as a guitarist alongside New York City artists Aris Ziagos, Tyler Stone, Jeff Broadnax, and MenaceLiveNYC.

 In 2015 Litvin began work on an elaborate music video with co-collaborator Bogdan Szabo for his 2016 single Zombie Movie.
 The video featured Kansas Bowling, Lloyd Kaufman, James Rolfe and Dylan Mars Greenberg.

 In 2018, Litvin created musical score for the short film Operation Dolf, which was part of the horror anthology film Deathcember.